 Uncommon: cardiovascular regulation (palpitation, tachycardia.
 These adverse reactions may occur especially on intravenous administration and in patients who are physically stressed.

 Uncommon: cardiovascular regulation (postural hypotension or cardiovascular collapse).
 These adverse reactions may occur especially on intravenous administration and in patients who are physically stressed.

 Respiratory, thoracic and mediastinal disorders:

 If the recommended doses are considerably exceeded and other centrally depressant substances are administered concomitantly (see section 4.5), respiratory depression may occur.

 Worsening of asthma has been reported, though a causal relationship has not been established.

-retching; gastrointestinal irritation (a feeling of pressure in the stomach, bloating), diarrhoea
+Uncommon: retching; gastrointestinal discomfort (a feeling of pressure in the stomach, bloating), diarrhoea

 In a few isolated cases an increase in liver enzyme values has been reported in a temporal connection with the therapeutic use of tramadol.

 Rare: allergic reactions (e.g. dyspnoea, bronchospasm, wheezing, angioneurotic oedema) and anaphylaxis